anitaawuor/no-more-churn/README.md

 ### 1. Electronic Check Customers Churn at 45.3%
 **Why it matters:** Electronic check users are the highest-risk segment, with nearly half of them leaving.
 This may be due to demographics or payment issues.

-**Action:** Offer these customers incentives to switch to auto-pay with cards or bank transfer to improve retention.
+**Action:** Offer these customers incentives to switch to auto-pay with credit cards or bank transfer to improve retention.

 ### 2. Monthly Contract Churn Rate Over 40%
 **Why it matters:** Monthly plans = flexibility to leave.
 They're convenient but make churn easier.